Should I Walk My Dog Every Day?

 Reactive, nervous and anxious dogs will always benefit from time out, particularly if the previous days have been stressful.
 When a dog becomes highly aroused and in a stressed state, this stress does not dissipate straight away.should I walk my dog every day

 If your dog is nervous and he has had negative experiences for a day or two on the trot, he will be in a state of anxiety.
+This is why your dog may benefit from having a break from walking every day.

 This can last as much as 24 – 48 hours or more.
 He may have experienced loose dogs running up, people bending down to pet him, or heavy traffic passing.